asabuncuoglu13/equitable-ai-cookbook/docs/components/fairness/notions.md

-# Understanding Fairness Notions in Data-Driven Decision Making
+# Fairness Notions and Metrics

 In data-driven decision making, algorithmic systems can encode and amplify bias.
 We see the reflection of societal biases in training datasets, and in development assumptions {cite}`jacobs_21`.
 Indeed, researchers and practitioners actually encode bias while constructing "measurement models" to quantify abstract concepts as a combination of observed features.
 This process is referred as **measurement modeling** can introduce potential mismatches between the theoretical understanding and its operationalization {cite}`jacobs_21`.
 Jacobs et al. argues that fairness-related harms are mainly a result of such mismatches.